 - Be recognised as an exemplar for best practice and innovation in sustainability.

-- Protect the environment and minimise our environmental footprint: be more effective in our use of resources and make large reductions in use of natural resources, in carbon emissions and waste production
+- Protect the environment and minimise our environmental footprint: be more effective in our use of resources and make large reductions in use of natural resources, carbon emissions and waste production.

 - Ensure compliance with rules and regulations.

 Much good work has already been undertaken across CAFRE farms, production units and wider estate including:

 - A reduction in carbon emissions through a combination of reduced energy use and the adoption of several renewable energy technologies including solar power, wind energy and biomass heating systems.